 Cummings has his sights set on the Tokyo Olympics in 2020.
-He fell short this year, as the U.S. men sent just Kendrick Farris, Cummings’ mentor with whom he chats with quite regularly.
-He will be just 20 years old then, perhaps just starting his weightlifting prime.
+He fell short in 2016, as the U.S. men sent just Kendrick Farris, Cummings’ mentor with whom he chats with quite regularly.
+He was just 20 years old then, perhaps just starting his weightlifting prime.

 Jones, who works with weightlifters as young as seven, insists they are in it for the long haul.
 Cummings has just five single sessions a week and they don’t go longer than two hours.
 They go to great lengths to ensure he’s properly recovered and nagging aches and pains don’t develop into injuries.